 At Weyburn, we purchase CO2 from the Boundary Dam Power Station in Estevan, Saskatchewan, and the Great Plains Synfuels plant in North Dakota.
 At Joffre, we purchase CO2 from the NOVA Chemicals' Joffre manufacturing facility in central Alberta.
 Without these two operations, the majority of the CO2 would otherwise be released to atmosphere.

-are sequestered each year (equivalent to 3,125 square kilometers of mature trees growing for one year).
+are sequestered each year (equivalent to 2,300 to 3,125 square kilometers of mature trees growing for one year).

 Safe Injection of CO2